lahonu/sfdc-photo-download/README.md

 ```

 ## Using the Application
 To start the application, navigate to the sfdc-photo-download-1.x and double-click the `start.bat` file.
-A command prompt will appear, and once loaded you can open `http://localhost:5000` in your browser.
+A command prompt will appear - once loaded open `http://localhost:5000` in your browser to use the app.